Newsies (musical): Recordings

-The Broadway cast recording was released by Ghostlight Records on iTunes on April 10, 2012, and the CD was released on May 15.
-Six songs were added for the stage adaptation, including three newly written for the Broadway production since the Paper Mill Playhouse debut: The Bottom Line, That's Rich and Something to Believe In (replacing Then I See You Again, also written for the stage adaptation).
+The original Broadway cast recording was released by Ghostlight Records on iTunes on April 10, 2012, and the CD was released on May 15.
+Six songs were added for the stage adaptation, including three newly written for the Broadway production since the Paper Mill Playhouse debut: "The Bottom Line", "That's Rich", and "Something to Believe In" (replacing "Then I See You Again", also written for the stage adaptation).

+The recording also features three bonus tracks:

 Filmed Hollywood stage production

-In July 2016, it was announced that Newsies would be filmed at the Pantages Theatre in Hollywood, Los Angeles with a limited national release in movie theaters from February 16–18, 2017.
+In July 2016, it was announced that the North American touring production would be filmed at the Pantages Theatre in Hollywood, Los Angeles with a limited national release in movie theaters from February 16–18, 2017.
 Due to high demand, a fourth showing was added for March 4, 2017.
 Some alumni from the Broadway production reprised their leading roles, notably Jeremy Jordan as Jack, Kara Lindsay as Katherine, Ben Fankhauser as Davey, Andrew Keenan-Bolger as Crutchie and Tommy Bracco as Spot Conlon.
 Several ensemble tracks were added to the show to provide roles for swings.
 A two-day encore presentation of the production was shown in theaters on August 5 and 9, 2017.

 On the 25th anniversary of the original film's theatrical release, April 10, 2017, it was announced the filmed stage production would be released for digital download on May 23, 2017.
+The recording was later added onto the Disney+ streaming service.

+Licensing

+A licensed version of the show, based on the changes made for the touring production, was released by Music Theatre International on March 1, 2018.

+As a promotional event for the release, Disney Theatrical Group, MTI, and Playbill created the "Seize the Day Challenge," a campaign in which schools and community theaters could send in videos of various service projects they took part in, in exchange for free rights to perform the show.
+Forty-three schools and organizations participated, with Premier Arts and Science Charter School being selected the winner from over two million votes.